Chris Roebuck: Career

+Entrepreneurial leadership

+Roebuck implemented the concept of entrepreneurial leadership in the corporate world in early 2000s by taking the behaviours of successful entrepreneurs and enabling UBS leaders to replicate them and leverage market opportunities.
+He did this by identifying behaviours that could be transferred to UBS leaders to enhance their entrepreneurship.

+Entreprenurial leadership is defined as “organizing a group of people to achieve a common goal using proactive entrepreneurial behavior by optimizing risk, innovating to take advantage of opportunities, taking personal responsibility and managing change within a dynamic environment for the benefit of an organization."

 Publications

 Roebuck has written books on leadership, communication and delegation.
 His book on "hands-on" leadership was a global bestseller, translated into 11 languages and was used as a best practice guide by the American Management Association.

-He had regular columns in CEO and HR magazines for a number of years and has written for publications such as Health Service Journal, Governance magazine, Management Today, The Law Society Gazette, Chartered Institute of Management Accountants Magazine, and other business titles.
+He had columns in CEO and HR magazines for a number of years and has written for publications such as Health Service Journal, Governance magazine, Management Today, The Law Society Gazette, Chartered Institute of Management Accountants Magazine, and other business titles.

 His work has been quoted globally, for example in the UK national press, Financial Times, The Wall Street Journal, The Washington Post, Time, Chicago Tribune, Huffington Post, Le Monde, Times of India, Vancouver Sun and more than 50 other business titles.

 In May 2014, Roebuck published a combined guide to both organisational and individual leadership introducing a new model of leadership in his new book Lead to Succeed - The Only Leadership Book You Need.

 Honours

 In December 2011, Roebuck became a Freeman of the City of London.
+In March 2018 he was awarded Companionship of the Chartered Management Institute in recognition of his work developing business leadership.